 “Is there anything nowadays that isn’t deconstructed and mined for reasons to be offended?
 Sheesh.
 It doesn’t matter what something might possibly come across as.
 It matters what it means to you… If something’s so offensive to your sensibilities, do the intelligent thing and turn it off.”

-As someone who is moderately politically active in the size acceptance movement, believe me when I say there is always someone saying you aren’t doing it right or well enough, and sometimes you want to give up and say ‘what’s the fucking point’?
-I’m never going to solve all of these world problems so why even bother when every little attempt I make gets shit all over by people who are more radical than myself.’
+As someone who is moderately politically active in the size acceptance movement, believe me when I say there is always someone saying you aren’t doing it right or well enough, and sometimes you want to give up and say ‘what’s the point’?
+I’m never going to solve all of these world problems so why even bother when every little attempt I make gets torn apart by people who are more radical than myself.’

 I have recently been in exactly this situation (not for the first time, but this was a bit brutal because it was about something that I was very proud of).
 Several of my activist friends were quick to jump to my defence and tell me how wonderful I was.
 But a year of being on the wrong end of these kinds of things, and a modicum of reflexivity, has led me to see that more often than not, the radicals are actually right.
 That doesn’t make it any easier and I don’t like the way that some of them go about beating you over the head with their righteous anger.
 But that doesn’t make them wrong.
 As one commenter said to me, in effect: ‘What I hear you saying is that intersectionality (taking account of other marginalised groups and those situations where these stigmatised identities overlap) is too hard.’
 And she was right.
 I was sitting there in my privileged middle-class white straight femalehood thinking, ‘Damn, it’s just too hard to do all that stuff.
 I tried, and ok, it wasn’t perfect, but where’s my goddamn pat on the head?’